-- a) direct or indirect fixing of prices or any other trading conditions; - b) commitment to limit or control production, sales, technical development, or investments; - c) market allocation or allocation of sources of supply; - d) commitment by the parties to the agreement that different conditions relating to an identical or comparable performance will be applied by them to individual undertakings thereby placing them at a competitive disadvantage: - e) conditions stipulating that the conclusion of contracts that will require the parties to accept supplementary obligations which, by their nature or according to commercial usage, have no connection with the subject of the contract; or - f) coordination of undertakings in public procurement, in public tender or in other similar tendering procedure, in connection with public procurement, public tender or other similar tendering procedure.
+- a) direct or indirect fixing of prices or any other trading conditions; - b) commitment to limit or control production, sales, technical development, or investments; - c) market allocation or allocation of sources of supply; - d) commitment by the parties to the agreement that different conditions relating to an identical or comparable performance will be applied by them to individual undertakings thereby placing them at a competitive disadvantage; - e) conditions stipulating that the conclusion of contracts that will require the parties to accept supplementary obligations which, by their nature or according to commercial usage, have no connection with the subject of the contract; or - f) coordination of undertakings in public procurement, in public tender or in other similar tendering procedure, in connection with public procurement, public tender or other similar tendering procedure.
 In practice, the activities covered by Article 4 par.
 3 a), b), c), f) of the Slovak Competition Act are considered to be hardcore cartels.
 However, the Slovak Competition Act does not directly differentiate between hardcore and other cartels.
 The gravity of the infringement is considered by the Antimonopoly Office of the Slovak Republic (hereinafter "the AMO" or "the Office") on a case-by-case basis.
-C. Scope of the prohibition of hardcore cartels: [including any exceptions, exclusions According to Article 4 par.
-5 f the Slovak Competition Act the prohibition pursuant to the paragraph 1 shall not apply to agreements restricting competition which simultaneously and defences e.g. for particular industries or sectors.
-Please also describe any other limitations to the a) contribute to the improvement of production or distribution of goods or to promotion of technical or economic progress, while allowing consumers a fair share of the resulting benefit; ban on hardcore cartels.] b) do not impose on parties to the agreements restricting competition such restrictions which are not indispensable to the attainment of the objectives pursuant to the subparagraph (a), and c) do not enable the parties to the agreement restricting competition to eliminate competition in respect of a substantial part of the products in question in the relevant market.
+C. Scope of the prohibition hardcore cartels: [incleany exceptions, exclusive exceptions] prohibition pursuant to the paragraph 1 shall not apply to and defences e.g. for particular industries o sectors.
+Please also d any other limitations t allowing concurrence a fair chara at the reculting benefit: ban on hardcore carte c) do not enable the parties to the agreement restricting competition to eliminate competition in respect of a substantial part of the products in question in the relevant market.
 Article 5 of the Slovak Competition Act also provides for a block exemption for those categories of agreements restricting competition that may not affect trade between Member States of the European Union, which may have as their object or effect the restriction of competition in the domestic market and which meet the conditions for exemption from the prohibition pursuant to special legislation (e.g. EC Block Exemption Regulations).
-D. Is participation in a hardcore cartel illegal per se 3 ?
-[If the situation differs for civil, administrative and criminal liability, please clarify this.]
-Yes.
-E. Is participation in a hardcore cartel a civil or administrative or criminal offence, or a combination of these?
-The proceedings and investigations conducted by the AMO according to the Slovak Competition Act are of administrative nature and the sanctions imposed are also administrative.
+D. Is participation in a had cartel illegal per se 3 ? situation differs for civadministrative and crilliability, please clarify the nal E. Is participation in a hacartel a civil or adminior criminal offence, or combination of these?
 However, Art.
 250 par.
 1 of Act No. 300/2005 Coll.
 Criminal Act as amended (Penal Code) provides, inter alia , that whoever abuses the participation in a competition via conduct that breaches the Slovak Competition Act and causes considerable harm to the other competitor or threatens the operation of the other competitors business is liable to imprisonment of up to 3 years.
 This could concern hardcore cartels.
 Such an offence would be investigated by the police / a prosecutor and the